 The Council's Consultation and Engagement process connects with local people and communities in a wide range of ways to seek their views on the performance of our services and to identify what our strategic priorities should be, in order that we can plan, resource and deliver our services effectively to meet local need.
 The Council's Consultation and Engagement Strategy 2021-24 supports all consultation and engagement activity, seeking to ensure consistency of approach across all strategic areas.
+The new strategy reflects the challenges of the Covid pandemic on consultation and engagement and strengthens the approach to annual action plans and reporting on the outcomes of engagement activity.
 An area-wide budget consultation exercise was undertaken in 2019, '20/20 Vision', which sought community input into budget and income generating priorities for 2020 and beyond.
-The Council, in partnership with its Community Planning Partners, continues to engage with its communities, with a particular emphasis on our most vulnerable areas within Hillhead and Harestanes, Lennoxtown and Auchinairn, with the aim of working together with local people to regenerate these areas more effectively.
+A further exercise will be undertaken on the budget priorities for 2022/23 in the coming year.
+The Council, in partnership with its Community Planning Partners, continues to engage with its communities, with a particular emphasis on our most vulnerable areas within Twechar, Hillhead and Harestanes, Lennoxtown and Auchinairn, with the aim of working together with local people to regenerate these areas more effectively.

 The Public Bodies (Joint Working) (Scotland) Act 2014 requires the establishment of an 'integration authority' to deliver nationally agreed outcomes for health and social care.
 The Act aims to integrate health and social care services by delegating the planning, commissioning and oversight of a range of health services and adult social care.
 In East Dunbartonshire, this is achieved via a separate legal body, known as East Dunbartonshire Health and Social Care Partnership (HSCP).
 The delegated services include adult social care and children's services.
-East Dunbartonshire Council delegated the relevant portion of the Council budget to the HSCP who in turn directed East Dunbartonshire Council to provide a range of specified Council services.
+East Dunbartonshire Council has delegated the relevant portion of the Council budget to the HSCP, who in turn directed East Dunbartonshire Council to provide a range of specified Council services.